skitscha/sst/www/docs/packages/sst.md

   The AWS profile you want to use for deployment.
 Defaults to the `default` profile in your AWS credentials file.

+- **`--account`**

+  _Default_: The `default` account with be the account in your AWS credentials file.

+  The AWS Account you want deploy to.
+Defaults to the `default` account in your AWS credentials file or the one specified in your `sst.json`.

 - **`--region`**

   _Default_: Stage set in the SST config.